BlogPSUs

 1. Salary– The PSUs offer an attractive package of salaries from 7 lakhs to 20 lakhs per annum which is really good considering the young age of aspirants as the general age limit set by PSUs is often as low as 25 years.

 2. Easy promotions– You will get time-bound promotions and various increments.
-Especially after the 7th pay commission, it has increased to the attritive limit.
+Especially after the 7th pay commission, it has significantly reduced the attrition rate among employees.

 5. Free medical insurance– You get free and full medical insurance for yourself and your family.